 KTonic Kombucha is an all tea, low sugar beverage that is 100% kombucha.
 Live cultures.
 Naturally occurring probiotics and beneficial acids.
 No added fruit juice and 100% raw.
 Available in 6 flavors.

-These black cloves of garlic are made from Texas grown garlic which are carmelized for one to two months using controlled heat and humidity turning them a soft black color and into spreadable form.
-This garlic is prized by chefs for its strong, yet mellow garlic flavor.
-Other products include black shallot and black pearl onions.
+These black cloves of garlic are made from organic garlic which are caramelized for one to two months using controlled heat and humidity turning them a soft black color and into spreadable form.
+This garlic is prized by chefs for its strong umami, yet mellow garlic flavor.

 Homestead specializes in low-temperature milling with a restored waterwheel-powered gristmill originally built around 1760.
 They focus on milling and mixing wholesome whole wheat, corn, and oat products.
 Homestead emphasizes local, organic and chemical-free raw materials.